tomfieber/tomfieber.github.io/docs/references/cheatsheets/Web/CORS/index.md

 | `https://store.example.com` | No | Different hostname (subdomain). |
 | `https://www.example.com:8080` | No | Different port. |

->[!tip]
+??? tip "What does the SOP do?"
->The SOP generally allows a domain to *send* requests to other domains, but it prevents the requesting domain from *reading* the responses.
+	The SOP generally allows a domain to *send* requests to other domains, but it prevents the requesting domain from *reading* the responses.

 ## How CORS Works